ebu/cpa-auth-provider/doc/getting-started.md

 ###Identity provider with postgres

-By default the IDP uses a SQLite database.
+By default, the IDP uses a SQLite database.
 A custom docker-compose file (docker-compose-idp-postgres.yaml) can be used to:
 - start a docker container with a postgres database
 - configure the main container to use the postgres database.

-To use the postgres database first run `docker-compose --file docker-compose-idp-postgres.yaml up -d` then connect to the IDP container using `docker exec -it cpaauthprovider_cpa-auth-provider_1 /bin/bash` and run the following commande in the shell: `NODE_ENV=development bin/init-db`
+To use the postgres database first run `docker-compose --file docker-compose-idp-postgres.yaml up -d` then connect to the IDP container using `docker exec -it cpaauthprovider_cpa-auth-provider_1 /bin/bash` and run the following command in the shell: `NODE_ENV=development bin/init-db`

 ##Starting the identity provider outside of docker